LemmyNet/lemmy/README.md

 - Open source, [AGPL License](/LICENSE).
 - Self hostable, easy to deploy.
   - Comes with [Docker](#docker), [Ansible](#ansible), [Kubernetes](#kubernetes).
+- Clean, mobile-friendly interface.
   - Live-updating Comment threads.
   - Full vote scores `(+/-)` like old reddit.
+  - Themes, including light, dark, and solarized.
+  - Emojis with autocomplete support.
+Start typing `:`
+  - User tagging using `@`, Community tagging using `#`.
+  - Notifications, on comment replies and when you're tagged.
+  - i18n / internationalization support.
+- Cross-posting support.
+  - A *similar post search* when creating new posts.
+Great for question / answer communities.
 - Moderation abilities.
   - Public Moderation Logs.
   - Both site admins, and community moderators, who can appoint other moderators.
   - Can lock, remove, and restore posts and comments.
   - Can ban and unban users from communities and the site.
   - Can transfer site and communities to others.
-- Clean, mobile-friendly interface.
-- i18n / internationalization support.
+- Can fully erase your data, replacing all posts and comments.
 - NSFW post / community support.
-- Cross-posting support.
-- A *similar post search* when creating new posts.
-Great for question / answer communities.
 - High performance.
   - Server is written in rust.
   - Front end is `~80kB` gzipped.